Skip to main content

 Limitations:

-• Doesn’t match iterative agent/human search patterns
+• Batch retrieval doesn’t match iterative agent/human search patterns

 Ref’s Approach